Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Assessing and Predicting the Impact of Actual Time-Varying Treatments

+\begin{assumption}[Temporal Transportability of Potential Outcomes] \textit{ Let $A_i$ be a random selection variable for unit $i$ taking values in a temporal domain $\mathcal{D}$.
+Define $\mathcal{H}_i(d)$ as the path-dependent history evaluated at the selected time $A_i$ and $Y_i(d)$ as the corresponding potential outcome under treatment path $d$:}

-Let us assume for now that all the time-varying effect modifiers were included in the covariate vector $\vX_{i\ell}$ and possibly outcome variable $Y_{i\ell}$, with their histories before the treatment and during the treatment period being potential modifiers.
-Let us also hypothetically assume that the effect modifiers were `measured' in both the observed time window and the unobserved future period.
-Intuitively, one would predict the causal effect on a future time point having certain characteristics using past time points with the same characteristics.
-This intuition allowing `transportability' of causal effects from a past observed time window to a future one can be formalized by the following identification assumption.
-Let $A_{it}$ be an indicator of whether the outcome of unit $it$ has been observed, i.e., $A_{it}=1$ if $it\in U^{obs}$ and $A_{it}=0$ if $it\in U^{F}$. \begin{assumption}[Temporal Transportability of Potential Outcomes] \end{assumption} In words, Assumption \ref{ass:transp} states that, for units that would have the same evolution of outcomes $\overline{Y}_{it}^{B, L_y}$ and covariates $\overline{\vX}_{it}^{B,L_x}$ under a treatment history $\overline{Z}_{it}^{B, K}$, the distribution of potential outcomes is the same, regardless of whether unit $it$ were observed in the sample $U^{obs}$ or it belongs to a future time window.
-This means that Assumption \ref{ass:transp} states that all the potential effect modifiers are all included in the covariate and outcome history and rules out the presence of unobserved time-varying effect modifiers that could be different between the observed sample and the future period.
+\textit{For all units $i \in \mathcal{I}_F$, the selection variable $A_i$ is independent of the potential outcomes given the path-dependent history:}

+\end{assumption} In words, Assumption \ref{ass:transp} states that, for units with the same baseline covariates, $\vX_{i0}$, that would have the same evolution of outcomes $\overline{\mathbf{Y}}_{it}^{B, L_y}$ and covariates $\overline{\vX}_{it}^{B,L_x}$ under a treatment history $\overline{Z}_{it}^{B, K}$ consistent with a treatment $d$, the distribution of potential outcomes under $d$ is the same across the temporal domain $\mathcal{D}$, regardless of whether unit $it$ were observed or it belongs to a future time window.
+This means that Assumption \ref{ass:transp} states that all the potential effect modifiers are included in the covariate and outcome history and rules out the presence of unobserved time-varying effect modifiers that could be different between the observed sample and the future period.
 Notice that we also allow the evolution of covariates and outcomes during the cross-over treatment period, i.e., $\overline{\vX}_{it}^{B,K-1}$ and $\overline{\vY}_{it}^{B,K}$, to be effect modifiers.
-As a consequence, both missing potential outcomes in \ref{eq: ATTF} can be imputed, implicitly or explicitly, conditional on effect modifiers from a set of control and treated units observed in the past.
+As a consequence, both missing potential outcomes in \eqref{eq: ATTF} for future time points in $\mathcal{D}$ can be imputed, implicitly or explicitly, conditional on effect modifiers from a set of control and treated units observed in the past in the time window $\mathcal{D}$.